simplycycling/resume/rsherman.md

 **Viddler**
 Bethlehem PA
-DevSecOps Engineer
+Senior Systems Engineer
+September 2015 - January 2017
+Systems Administrator
-March 2014 - January 2017
+March 2014 - September 2015
 - Managed various environments for streaming video projects, including physical to virtual migration.
 - Orchestrated the transition of environments from a co-lo to a datacenter, optimizing performance and reliability.
 - Architected multiple AWS environments for new applications, ensuring scalability and efficiency.